Analyzers

 Parses: autoruns_scheduled_tasks table

-Purpose: Analyze Windows scheduled tasks for suspicious executables and hacker tools
+Purpose: Analyze Windows scheduled tasks for suspicious behavior and suspicious commmands

 ShellBags Analyzer